Business Owners

 If you wouldn't put information in an email to a stranger, it doesn't go into standard ChatGPT.
 That's the rule.
 Everything below explains why that rule works and when you need something more.

 The reason most business owners don't know the line: they started using AI fast, without reading the actual terms.
-According to TrustArc's 2024 Global Privacy Benchmarks Report, 70% of organizations cite AI as an important or very important privacy concern — but most of the concern is vague.
+Most concern about AI and privacy is vague.
 This article makes it specific.

 What Standard ChatGPT Actually Does With Your Data